yihui/yihui.org/content/tinytex/faq.md

     Again, if you want to change the installation path of TinyTeX, you certainly can.

+    One TinyTeX user told me he was not aware of the fact that every year he actually installed TeX Live (MacTeX) to a different folder.
+If it were not for testing TinyTeX, he would never have discovered that he had got 15GB of TeX Live in several folders (like `/usr/local/texlive/2015`, `.../2016`, and `.../2017`, etc.).
+That confirmed my guess: users often do not know they installed a new version of TeX Live without uninstalling or overriding the installation from the previous year, so this monster just keeps growing every year.
+Yes, disk space is cheap nowadays, but that does not mean you have to waste it.

 1. **Which LaTeX packages do I need to use the R package tikzDevice?**

     To use the graphical device `tikzDevice::tikz()`, you need at these LaTeX packages: